johnniecosmos/EthereumBridge/GetStarted.md

 We may also require manual transaction signing, in case manual intervention is necessary, so be sure you know how to do that with the keys you generated.

-3. Provide leader with Ethereum address and Secret Network public key.
+3. Provide leader with Ethereum address and Secret Network public key (`secretpub1...`).
 These will be used to instantiate multisig addresses and contracts
 4. Once done, leader will provide the Secret Network multisig address and Ethereum smart contract address

 ### Step 2 - Add Funds to Eth account